Meet the team: Cottar's 1920s camp is owned by Calvin and Louise Cottar (right).

 Owner: Louise and Calvin Cottar

-Staff: Cottar's 1920s Camp and Cottar's Private House share three gold-level KPSGA guides, the highest number at NY camp or lodge in Kenya, out of Kenya's total of around 15.
+Staff: Cottar's 1920s Camp and Cottar's Private House share three gold-level KPSGA guides, the highest number (out of Kenya's total of around 15) at any camp or lodge in Kenya.
 Calvin Cottar is a gold guide, as are Gigi Davids and Douglas Nagi.

 Food & drink

 Food quality: Excellent-quality meals are usually served at a communal table with the Cottars and/or camp managers hosting.